redradman/Autonomous-lunar-landing/README.md

 # Auto-Pilot / LunarLander-v3
-**Auto-Pilot / LunarLander-v3** is a reinforcement learning project that leverages Deep Q-Network (DQN) algorithm to train an autonomous agent to land a ship safely without collision.
-Utilizing the [LunarLander-v3](https://gymnasium.farama.org/environments/box2d/lunar_lander/) environment from Gymnasium, this project demonstrates the application of Deep Q-Networks (DQN) and Proximal Policy Optimization (PPO) in training agents to perform complex landing maneuvers with high efficiency and stability.
+**Auto-Pilot / LunarLander-v3** is a reinforcement learning project that leverages Deep Q-Network (DQN) algorithm to **train an autonomous agent to land a ship safely without collision**.

+Utilizing the [LunarLander-v3](https://gymnasium.farama.org/environments/box2d/lunar_lander/) environment from Gymnasium, the agent must learn to land the ship in the designated spot without crashing into the two yellow flags. **The agent learns how to do this using the rewards (numeric feedback) it receives for its actions.**

 ## Table of Contents
 - [Auto-Pilot / LunarLander-v3](#auto-pilot--lunarlander-v3)